cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 * `geo.py`: Do geo-aggregation.
 This tends to be simple wrappers around [`delphi_utils.geomapper`](https://github.com/cmu-delphi/covidcast-indicators/blob/6912077acba97e835aff7d0cd3d64309a1a9241d/_delphi_utils_python/delphi_utils/geomap.py) functions.
 Do other geo handling (e.g. finding and reporting DC as a state).
 * `constants.py`: Lists of geos to produce, signals to produce, dataset ids, data source URL, etc.

+Your code should be _extensively_ commented!
+Especially note sections where you took an unusual approach (make sure to say why and consider briefly discussing alternate approaches).

 #### Function stubs

 If you have many functions you want to implement and/or anticipate a complex pipeline, consider starting with [function stubs](https://en.wikipedia.org/wiki/Method_stub) with comments or pseudo code.
 Bonus: consider writing unit tests upfront based on the expected behavior of each function.